mdefenders/mevac/README.md

 ## Important notes

+### General

+The script uses SQLite as an internal database to store the imported posts.
+It allows re-running the push command in case of errors or failures without duplicates.
+The database file is mounted into the /app/db folder inside the container.

 ### Facebook import

 Due to the variability of source data and different visibility models, the script uploads all Facebook posts with a visibility setting configured by MASTODON_PUSH_VISIBILITY.
 The supported visibility settings are public, private, and direct.
 The default setting is "private".

 ### Mastodon import

 In some cases, responses may not contain any reply sign, except for starting with an @mention.
 By default, these types of posts are excluded by the script.
 If you wish to include these in the import, set the FILTER_OUT_AT variable to False.